fsprojects/FSharpLint/docs/content/Typography.md

 #####Rule Settings

 `Enabled` - A boolean property that can enable and disable this rule.
-(Default true)
+(Default false)

 `Length` - An integer property that specifies the maximum number of characters allowed on a line.
 (Default 120)